I love the idea of buying direct from a local ranch. How do I get started?

 1. Complete the order form.

-2. We will contact you for a deposit and provide the estimated ready date.
+2. We will contact you for a deposit which is very roughly 50% of an average order.

-3. Once ready, we will arrange the delivery, within a 75 mile radius of Austin.
+4. Upon payment of final invoice, we will contact you to arrange the delivery, within a 75 mile radius of Austin. (we can sometimes make alternate arrangements for distances farther than 75 miles.)

 What is hw (hanging weight) and what does it mean?